lorenzoalali/ChronoStamp-Date-Changer/README.md

 2.  **Drag and drop** one or more files onto the designated drop zone in the window.
 3. The files will appear in a list.
 4. Click the **"Update File Dates"** button.
-5. The app will process each file, updating its creation and modification dates.
+5. The app will process each file.
+The "Date Created" will be set from the filename.
+The "Date Modified" will only be updated if the date from the filename is more recent than the file's existing modification date.
 The list will clear after processing is complete.

 ## Supported Filename Formats